 What's Going On

-TBS Alive Shabbat Service.
-Friday, June 14, 2013 at 7:30PM .
-We will be holding our next TBS ALIVE SERVICE.
+TBS Alive! - Join us for our TBS Alive Shabbat Service: Friday, December 13, 2013 at 7:30PM .
 This is our Shabbat Service with musical accompaniment.
 It is difficult to describe the service that is uplifting and spiritual.
 You have to experience it yourself to understand what we mean.
 Please be here and bring your friends.
 After the service, Rabbi Rothstein will hold a discussion session on a timely topic.
+Please mark your calendars.

 Something To Think About

 The first book of Maccabees was written soon after the historical events that triggered what we today call the holiday of Hanukkah.
 In other words, it was written in the last part of the second century B.C.E.
 The first book of Maccabees is not included in the Bible.
 Yet, it is of great historical interest for all the insight it gives us into understanding what was going through the minds of so many of the Jews who lived under the thumb of King Antiochus.